fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 ## Who do I ask for help about \#fvwm?

-The current channel maintainer is ThomasAdam -- if you have any question specifically about the channel in general, ask him.
+The current channel maintainer is `thomas_adam` -- if you have any question specifically about the channel in general, ask him.

 If you have a genuine problem about #fvwm, or any of its members, you can message one of the following people:

+* `thomas_adam`
+* `somiaj`
+* `theBlackDragon`

+Historically when this channel was on Freenode (no longer true as of May 2021), the following users had ops, but no longer.
+This is left here as a sidenote in history

 * awol
 * somiaj